shabaz/climatenetwork/website_data_generation/readme.txt

 6) in the Walktrap directory, run make (or copy the win32 executable into the directory)
 7) run parse_communities.py
-8) copy over all the .bin files in the website_data_generation and Walktrap directories into the website directory
+8) back in the website_data_generation directory, run correlation_between_sites_for_degree.m to generate correlation matrices based on univariate correlation

-Todo: the network degree files generation (cobbled together while generating
+9) run create_pruned_network.m to generate degree maps for univariate correlation network
-      them)
+10) copy over all the .bin files in the website_data_generation and Walktrap directories into the website directory